ReDASers/CODASPY-2022-Deception/deep learning/README.md

 ## Evaluation Script

 We have two options for evaluating models - one on GPUs and one on Google Colab TPUs.
 Both methods can evaluate a model against multiple datasets.
-If a dataset was used to train the model, they evaluates the model against the test set held out during training.
+If a dataset was used to train the model, they evaluate the model against the test set held out during training.
 Otherwise, they evaluate the model against the entire dataset.

 To test models on GPUs, use the `test_model.py` script as follows: